egenillo/openprodoc_red/README.md

 [🇬🇧 English](README.md) | [🇪🇸 Español](README.es.md) | [🇫🇷 Français](README.fr.md) | [🇩🇪 Deutsch](README.de.md) | [🇸🇦 العربية](README.ar.md)

-## Cloud-Native Enterprise Content Management System
+## Cloud-Native Document Management System

-**OpenProdoc Red** is a Kubernetes-ready version of the OpenProdoc ECM (Enterprise Content Management) system.
+**OpenProdoc Red** is a Kubernetes-ready version of the OpenProdoc DMS (Document Management System).
 This edition has been containerized and optimized for cloud deployment with Helm charts, Docker support, and production-grade infrastructure.

 ----